quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC that reading or writing keys at that encryption level are available.

-The events that cause new keys to be available are not asynchronous; they always occur immediately after TLS is provided with inputs.
-Inputs are either new handshake bytes or new instructions.
-The two instructions that this document relies upon are the initial signal to start the handshake and - if the TLS implementation depends on certificate validation being performed externally
+The events that cause new keys to be available are not asynchronous; they always occur after TLS is provided with inputs.
+TLS only provides new keys after being initialized (by a client) or after being provided with new handshake data.
-- an indication that the certificate chain of a peer has been accepted or rejected.

-While waiting for TLS processing, including certificate validation, to complete, an endpoint SHOULD buffer received packets if they might be processed using keys that aren't yet available.
+However, a TLS implementation could perform some of its processing asynchronously.
+In particular, the process of validating a certificate can take some time.
+While waiting for TLS processing to complete, an endpoint SHOULD buffer received packets if they might be processed using keys that aren't yet available.
 These packets can be processed once keys are provided by TLS.
-An endpoint MAY continue to respond to packets that could be processed.
+An endpoint MAY continue to respond to packets that can be processed during this time.

 After processing inputs, TLS might produce handshake bytes, keys for new encryption levels, or both.